-There MAY be more than one Log table in an SP.
-Each of these Log tables SHALL have a unique name.
-Only the default Log table, which has the name "Log", stores System log entries.
-The Log table described in this section acts as the template for all log tables.
-Log tables are created using the CreateLog method.
-User-created log tables each have an associated row in the LogList table.
+There MAY be more than one log table in an SP.
+Each of these log tables SHALL have a unique name.
+Only the default log table, which has the name "log", stores System log entries.
+The log table described in this section acts as the template for all log tables.
+Log tables are created using the log method.
+User-created log tables each have an associated row in the logList table.